NiklasHohmann/repro_R/README.md

 renv::restore()
 ```

 to install all packages in the correct version.
-A detailed description of the workshop can be found under `workshop/description`.
+A description of the workshop can be found under `workshop/`.

 ## License